FAQs About Application to CCNL and UCLA Psychology

 - Discussion of any clinical experiences- because of the nature of our work I am interested in both experiences with patient populations as well as with children/adolescents.
 What populations did you work with and in what capacity?
 What did you learn?
 What did you enjoy?
 What did you take away from the experiences

 There are a number of faculty in the Psychology Department and in the Clinical Area who have overlapping areas of research.
-If, as you learn about the different labs, you think that more than one has a match with your interests, then it is fine and even encouraged to list both mentors that are of interest to you, typically putting the mentor you most strongly interested in first.
+If, as you learn about the different labs, you think that more than one has a match with your interests, then it is fine and even encouraged to list both mentors that are of interest to you in the ‘prospective mentor’ section, typically putting the mentor you most strongly interested in first.
 If you don’t have more than one mentor of interest, then it is also fine just to select one.
-If you put two mentors that have disparate areas of research in your application, it is important to explain in your personal statement why both were a match for you.
+If you put two mentors that have disparate areas of research in your application, it is important to explain in your statement why both were a match for you.

 A curriculum vitae or CV is similar to a resume, but usually longer and more in depth.
 It lists your education, accomplishments, awards, grants, publications, presentations and so on.
 A CV is typically used in academic settings, rather than a resume.
 The APA has a nice page on How to Write a Strong CV and University of Nebraska-Lincoln has an example CV for psychology students.
 There are also numerous other resources on the internet.

 There are a few different cases in which applicants may be eligible for fee waivers.
 One is through participation in special programs including but not limited to McNair Scholars, Gates Millennium Scholars, STAR (UCLA), UC LEADS and other programs.
-The other is need based fee-waivers, which are available to those currently enrolled in a college or university and who receive need based financial aid.
+The other is need based fee-waivers.
 For full details on fee waivers please see this page: https://grad.ucla.edu/admissions/faqs/

 - UCLA Graduate Admissions: https://grad.ucla.edu/admissions/